General Education for Undergraduate Students

 All undergraduate students who matriculate as degree-seeking students at IU Bloomington in or after first summer session 2011 will be required to complete the campus-wide GenEd Program prior to graduation with a baccalaureate degree.
 This curriculum is intended to ensure that, through the Common Ground requirements, all undergraduates at IUB develop the essential skills of English composition and mathematical modeling, and are exposed to the vast wealth of course offerings the IU Bloomington has to offer in arts and humanities, social and historical studies, natural and mathematical sciences, and world languages and cultures.
 The GenEd Curriculum also includes Shared Goals of intensive writing experience, information fluency, an understanding of diversity in the U.S., and other enriching educational experiences.
 The Common Ground requirements are the same for all undergraduate students, regardless of their school or academic unit.
 Shared Goals are implemented by the schools in ways that complement their degree programs.

-The 2013–14 Indiana University Bloomington General Education Bulletin reamains the official source for current GenEd requirements, policies, and other pertinent information.
-The 2014–15 edition of the bulletin will be available soon.
+The 2014–15 Indiana University Bloomington General Education Bulletin is the official source for current GenEd requirements, policies, and other pertinent information.
 Previous editions of the IU Bloomington General Education Bulletin can be found here.